gbv/coli-conc.gbv.de/en/coli-ana.md

 "lookup", however, uses pre-analyzed DDC numbers of the GVK union catalog (soon to be updated to the latest data of the K10plus union catalog) and searches for a given number within those analyses.
 This means that a lookup will show the DDC numbers **which were built using one of the given DDC numbers**.
 This currently has limited application since the result sets are usually very large and can't be fully explored in the interface.

-#### I have gotten a different result for the same number.
+#### I have got a different result for the same number.
 How can that happen?

 There are two reasons why a result can differ from previous results: